Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 - the EU (through grants for infrastructure and sustainable development projects)
 - local governments (investments in housing, building and improving of services)
 - TNCs (especially those with investments in an area, or looking to break in to a new market)
+- local communiti
+Specification content:
+4. **Who are the players that influence economic change in places?**
-- local communities (residents' associations to improve social, economic, environmental and political matters in their area)
+4.a. **Places (aresidents' associations to improve social, economic, environmental and political matters in their area)
 - NGOs (charities with an interest in e.g. wildlife/nature conservation)